Biblical Names

 YHWH

 The presumptive behavior of pagan worship was to name a god to control the god or make the god do the sorcerer’s bidding.
 This approach puts the man in a god-like position.
 As all of the ancient gods were open to man’s dictates through the magic arts, YHWH would not allow Himself to be put in such a class.
-By pronouncing the first commandments* He separates Himself from all other gods.
-In doing so, the lesson of authority within naming, and the order of events, becomes illustrated again.
+By pronouncing the first commandment* He separates Himself from all other gods.
+In doing so, the lesson of authority within naming and the order of events (structure) becomes illustrated again.
 “I am who I am” (Ex.
-3.14), also reserves God as the first order of all events.
+3.14) also places God as the first order of all events.

 *Ex.
 20.1-7, ” (1) I am the Lord your God.
 (2) You are to have no other gods before me.”